zendesk/demo_apps/Bestpractices.md

 * Use Bootstrap elements instead of defining your own styles in `app.css`.

-* Make sure the helpers you are calling is properly supported.
+* Make sure the helpers you are calling are properly supported.
 At the time this document is created, Zendesk Apps Framework supports `jQuery 1.7`, `Underscore 1.3.3` and `Handlebars 1.0.0 beta 5`.

 * Use jQuery style selector for DOM Traversal and Manipulation.